- Austria (AT)

 By not registering in an EU country, you are essentially agreeing to not sell digital services there.
 Recurly will block digital sales to countries where you are not VAT registered, unless the customer provides a valid VAT number.

 Yes, if you are selling to any consumers (not VAT registered) in the EU.
 All digital services merchants selling into the EU need to collect VAT on sales to consumers at the rate of the customer's country.
 There is no sales threshold.
-Even just one sale requires VAT collection and registration.
+Just one sale requires VAT collection and registration.
 We recommend every merchant collecting taxes or considering collection speak with a tax advisor.
-If you do not have one, we can introduce you to the tax experts at Avalara for a consultation.
-For an introduction to Avalara, please email email@example.com.
+If you do not have one, we can introduce you to the tax experts at Avalara or Vertex for a consultation.
+For an introduction to Avalara or Vertex, please email [email protected]

 My customers are always VAT registered businesses, is there a way to make sure cross-border sales don't charge VAT if the customer doesn't provide a VAT number at the time of purchase?

 No, if the customer is in an EU country, you have enabled EU taxes, and the customer does not provide a valid VAT number, Recurly will automatically collect VAT on top of their purchase.
 If you want to avoid all VAT collection outside of your own country, we recommend your require a VAT number from all EU customers.